Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Uncompress the file, and put the module folder under `modules/custom` in the project directory.
 Enable the module so Drupal can start using it.

 **Note**: When you make your configurations in DB, then export it as a Feature and enable the module, your configurations are stored both in the code and DB.
 In this case, you don't know if what you are seeing on the screen is coming from the code or from the DB, so you can't be sure if the module is working as expected.

 The most effective way to make sure all our configuration moved successfully to the code, is to start a new installation and then enable the module.
 Now, after a new installation, you know that everything you see is from the code.

 ## Changing a Feature

 Now we have our Blog Feature (module) installed and running on our site.
 But what if we want to make changes in our configuration?
-For example, change the page title to be 'Gizra blog' instead of 'Blog'?
+For example, change the page title to 'Gizra blog' instead of 'Blog'?
 We can simply go to the View configuration in the UI and change the title.

 ![](images/features/change_title.png)